Dynamedia/docker-octobercms/README.md

 This repo will build October CMS v2 with your license key.
 Do not share the images.

 Building octobercms with an empty data/app directory will give a clean install.
-Any subsequent build will package your local changes.
+Any subsequent build will package your local changes to plugins, themes & storage.

 Building mysql with a populated data/mysql will bundle your database.

+**Running the container with bind mounts**: If data/app does not contain index.php, the app will be extracted into the data/app directory - This is useful in development.

-Local mounts will not be clobbered at runtime (tar - k).
-This is useful for deploying/developing your app with a known state but which can be safely expanded upon.
+If data/mysql is empty, any database files bundled in the app will be extracted to data/mysql - this is useful for reverting an app to a known state.

 Nginx, PHP FPM and October CMS.